 Build Joint Expertise in Data Science and Policy

-The MS in Public Policy and Data Science builds unique proficiencies with an emphasis on public policy, and teaches you to leverage data science to:
+The Master of Science in Public Policy Data Science builds unique proficiencies with an emphasis on public policy, and teaches you to leverage data science to:

 Increase transparency and accountability

 Enhance security and address matters of defense and intelligence

 With a vast range of applications – including crime pattern identification, traffic light synchronization, fair housing practices, health care access, transit usage, education financing and more – there will be no shortage of fields for you to apply your newly-gained expertise.